HoloArchivists/OPENREC-dl/readme.md

--F, --list-formats            print available format details for a video and exit --skip-download               do not download the video --skip-convert                do not use ffmpeg to convert the MPEG-TS stream to MPEG-4
+-F, --list-formats            print available format details for a video and exit --skip-download               do not download the video --skip-convert                do not use ffmpeg to convert the MPEG-TS stream to MPEG-4 --cookies                     a Netscape format cookies file, may make available some
+                              downloads that are otherwise unavailable
 ```